DarkstarDev/dswoot/README.md

 4. Set up a virtualhost or htaccess using public/ as the document root (I've include an .htaccess file for convenience).
 5. Change group ownership of public/ to the user your web server runs as (e.g. chown -R :apache public/)
 6. Change permissions of public/images/products/ to 775 (e.g. chown 0775 public/images/products/)
+7. Configure and compile Node.js.
+You may need to install some dependencies (e.g. cd externals/node/; ./configure; make; sudo make install)
+8. Install socket.io (e.g. npm install socket.io)
+9. Run socketserver.js as a daemon  (e.g. nohup node socketserver.js)
-7. Hit your URL and rejoice!
+10. Hit your URL and rejoice!
 It doesn't look pretty right now but it works.